Online MSc in Occupational Health

 ²Level 8 examples: Diploma/Higher Diploma/International Diploma in Occupational Health and Safety; Diploma in Environment Management, Diploma in Health Promotion, Diploma in Learning, Development and Work-based Training.

 Technical Requirements: To access and interact with the course content, assignments and assessments etc. students will require access to at least a PC/ Laptop running Windows 7 or later and Mac OSX 10.7.4.
 Common plug-ins such as Microsoft Silverlight, Java and Flash will also be required.
 Students must have access to MS Office or an equivalent suite of applications such as Libre Office.
 They must also have access to a modern standards compliant web browser.
 UCC recommends either Google Chrome or Mozilla Firefox

 The programme is completed value of 90 credits.
 Each 10-credit module will be delivered over 8 weeks with one module being delivered at a time according to the pre-determined programme calendar.
-Each module consists of an estimated Student Workload of 200 hours and students participate in their course work regularly throughout the week.
+Each module consists of an estimated student workload of 200 hours (approximately 15-25 hours per week) and students participate in their course work regularly throughout the week.
 This consists of online:

 - Self-directed learning, required readings and subject investigation,

 - E-tivities (e.g. student quizzes and regular participation in discussion boards)

 We believe the MSc Occupational Health represents an important learning and development experience to its students.
 Thus, although sometimes it might represent a challenge for the students, we strive for this to be it is an enriching process of professional and personal growth.

 Check out this testimonial below: